Curry–Howard correspondence: Related proofs-as-programs correspondences

+Prawitz's 1968 homomorphism

+In a paper published in 1970, but drawn from a talk given at the First Scandinavian Logic Symposium, held in Åbo/Turku in 1968, Dag Prawitz defined a homomorphism between natural deduction derivations for minimal and intuitionistic first-order logic and construction terms from a language very similar to typed lambda calculus (the correspondence stems from a proof of soundness of those logics over the language of constructions terms).
+Although Prawitz's homomorphism is less powerful than the Curry-Howard isomorphism, with a stronger type-language it becomes an isomorphism too, though still missing dependent types.
+Prawitz was presumably unaware of Howard's work, especially since the talk from which his 1970 paper is drawn was delivered one year before Howard's manuscript started circulating.

 The role of de Bruijn

 N. G. de Bruijn used the lambda notation for representing proofs of the theorem checker Automath, and represented propositions as "categories" of their proofs.
 It was in the late 1960s at the same period of time Howard wrote his manuscript; de Bruijn was likely unaware of Howard's work, and stated the correspondence independently.
 Some researchers tend to use the term Curry–Howard–de Bruijn correspondence in place of Curry–Howard correspondence.

 BHK interpretation

 The BHK interpretation interprets intuitionistic proofs as functions but it does not specify the class of functions relevant for the interpretation.
 If one takes lambda calculus for this class of function, then the BHK interpretation tells the same as Howard's correspondence between natural deduction and lambda calculus.